Permanent Exhibits

 Permanent Exhibitions

 The Maple Ridge Museum focuses on the local history, with displays ranging from industry to household items.
 The museum has over 15,000 objects in its collection, all of which are donations from the community.
 As you walk around the building you can see that it was once a family home.
-The front bedroom is the temporary gallery, with exhibits changing seasonally.
+The front room is the temporary gallery, with exhibits changing seasonally.

 A Short History of the Local Area